Kym L. Pasqualini is the founder and former CEO of Nation's Missing Children Organization and National Center for Missing Adults.

 The Burkheimer family rallied together and distributed missing person posters everywhere in Snohomish and King Counties.

-Police aggressively pursued all tips that came in, but investigators get a break in the case when a tip is received from the mother of one of the gang members, Jeffrey Barth.
+Police aggressively pursued all tips that came in, but investigators get a real break in the case when a tip is received from the mother of one of the gang members, Jeffrey Barth.
 That tip quickly changes the direction of the investigation and leads police to a red Jeep registered to Matthew Durham.

 Gang Member Squeals